 Meet Morgan

 I believe that people are capable of healing and wholeness and I feel absolutely honored that you are considering inviting me on your journey.
-You have everything you need within you to heal and change, and I will work to create a safe and healing environment where you can do just that.
+You have everything you need within you to heal and change, and I will work to create a safe and supportive environment where you can do just that.

 I know how frustrating it can be to feel stuck in old patterns or feel stuck in a “box” you didn’t choose.
 I approach therapy from a compassionate, curious, patient and trauma-informed place, with a goal of helping you feel supported and safe as you gain skills and gently step into the life you choose.
 Together we can work gently but powerfully to integrate the past so you can live more fully in the present—with more clarity, resilience, and joy.